BibleResearch/bibleresearch.github.io/content/posts/jesus-on-forgiveness-matthew.md

 ### Thoughts

 Notice Jesus is explicit about both the positive (if you forgive) and negative (if you do not forgive): "if you forgive others for their transgressions, your heavenly Father will also forgive you.
 But if you do not forgive others, then your Father will not forgive your transgressions."
-Clearly, to forgive or not forgive has serious implications.
-So what does Jesus mean when he says "forgive"?
+Clearly, whether or not we forgive has serious implications.
+So what does Jesus mean when he says that God will (or will not) "forgive"?
 I'm not exactly sure, but here are some possibilities:

-Is "forgiveness" here referring to an ultimate forgiveness that indicates salvation?
+Is forgiveness here referring to an ultimate forgiveness that indicates salvation?
 I don't think so because the phrase "your Heavenly Father" and "your Father" is used.
 This seems to be speaking of people who have a relationship with God.
-So, is "forgiveness" here referring to the fact that God will not forgive us of certain sins?
+So, is forgiveness here referring to the fact that God will not forgive us of certain sins?
 In the denomination where I currently reside, we believe that *all* our sins are paid for (past, present, and future) by Christ's work on the cross.
-I'm not exactly sure why we believe this, but we do.<sup>2</sup> So, my current theological position would deny that it is possible for a true believer to have such unforgiven sins because they are all covered by Christ.
-But, this passage throws that axiom into question.
-Could "forgiveness" be interpreted temporally?
-In other words, is "forgiveness" referring not to an ultimate forgiveness, but a forgiveness of temporal consquences?
-I'm sure it could be interpreted as such, but I'm not convinced that makes sense either.
-All this to say, I'm not sure what "forgiveness" in this passage is referring to.
+I'm not exactly sure why we believe this<sup>2</sup>, but my current theological position would deny that it is possible for a true believer to have such unforgiven sins because they are all covered by Christ.
+But, this passage could be interpreted in a way that challenges that axiom.
+Could this passage be referring to temporal forgiveness of temporal consquences?
+I'm sure it *could* be interpreted as such, but I'm not convinced that makes sense either.
+All this to say, I'm not sure what forgiveness in this passage is referring to.

 <aside class="marginnote">
   <span class="noteNumber">2</span> - I'm sure there is some passage where we are getting this, I'm just not sure what it is
 </aside>

-No matter what is meant by "forgiveness", however, is such forgiveness from God contingent upon our forgiveness?
+No matter what is meant by forgiveness, however, is such forgiveness from God contingent upon our forgiveness?
 In other words, will God only forgive (in whatever sense is intended by the author of these verses) *if* I forgive?
 Everything in my denomination's theology screams: "May it never be!", but Jesus' words seems to say: "Yes, absolutely!".
 It certainly appears from this passage that forgiveness from "[our] Heavenly Father" is contingent on our forgiveness.
 "For if you forgive others for their transgressions, your heavenly Father will also forgive you.
 But if you do not forgive others, then your Father will not forgive your transgressions."
+Certainly something to think about.

 ### Matthew 18:21-35